Click the icon to view documents

 Yes, Ironman events are covered by our travel policy so you’ll have any emergency medical expenses and repatriation covered should something go wrong.

 Yes.
 We hope that your only expenses while training or racing overseas will be coffee stops on the beach front, but our travel insurance is designed to cover the costs of emergency medical expenses just in case.
 This applies to all forms of bicycle racing and triathlon over any distance.
-The only exception is downhill mountain bike racing, which is not currently covered by our travel insurance policy.
-There are exceptions to this but they must be negotiated with us directly and before your trip.

 Yes, we hope that it won’t be needed but accidents can happen, so our travel insurance is designed to cover the costs of repatriation due to injury while on holiday – including while riding or racing your bicycle.
 This applies to all forms of bicycle racing and triathlon over any distance.
-The only exception is downhill mountain bike racing which is not covered by our travel insurance policy.

 If something happens that means your holiday or training camp has to be cancelled (or postponed), our travel insurance will cover you for up to £5,000 where it is necessary and unavoidable.
 For example, if your tour organiser goes out of business and cancels your trip, the costs would be covered by us.
 If you changed your mind but could still reasonably take the trip, the costs of cancellation would not be covered by us.
 We think that’s fair.